uma-email/poc/README.md

 A prototype implementation of the [Authorization-Enhanced Mail System][3] (AEMS) draft proposal, working as a proof of the concept of Correlated Authorization.

+AEMS provides a mechanism to store, share and transfer information accross network and security domains.
+From the user's point of view, AEMS looks like a standard mail system.

 ## Screenshot

 ![GUI](./images/gui.png)